CrypToolProject/CrypTool-2/documentation/CrypPluginTemplate/readme.md

-Copy the template folder into '%USERPROFILE%\Documents\Visual Studio 2022\Templates\ProjectTemplates'
+Zip the template folder and copy the zip into '%USERPROFILE%\Documents\Visual Studio 2022\Templates\ProjectTemplates\C#'